markahesketh/write-good-obsidian/README.md

 ## Features

-- Highlights writing issues in your notes
+- Identifies common writing issues in your notes
-- Suggests improvements for:
+- Offers suggestions to improve clarity and style, including:
   - **Passive voice:** Highlights use of passive voice
   - **Lexical illusions:** Detects repeated words
   - **Sentence starts with "So":** Flags sentences that start with "So"